jbtiglao/team-profile-generator/README.md

 To see how the application and its functionalities work, watch or download the demonstration video here](https://screencastify.com)

-(Note: Video quality is better when the video is downloaded and viewed locally, than when played directly on Screencastify.)
+(Note: Video quality is better when the video is downloaded and viewed locally, than when played on Screencastify.)

 ### Preliminaries
 1. There is no starter code for this assignment.

-2. A mock-up of the generated HTML showing the application's appearance and functionality is provided.
-However, the styling in the image is just an example and students can add their own styling.
+2. A mock-up of the generated HTML showing the application's appearance and functionalities is provided.
+However, the styling in the image is just an example and the author has added her own styling.

-3. The application follows this directory structure, as indicated in the assignment's README file:
+3. The application follows the following directory structure, as indicated in the assignment's README file:

 ```md
 .